Catalan Company: Murder of Roger de Flor and massacre of Adrianople

-After two years of victorious campaigns against the Turks the indiscipline and the character of a foreign army in the heart of the Empire were seen as a growing danger, and on April30 1305 the emperor's son (Michael IX Palaiologos) ordered mercenary Alans to murder Roger de Flor and exterminate the Company in Adrianople while they attended a banquet organised by the Emperor.
+After two years of victorious campaigns against the Turks, the lack of discipline and the character of a foreign army in the heart of the Empire were seen as a growing danger, and on April 30, 1305, the Emperor's son (Michael IX Palaiologos) ordered mercenary Alans to murder Roger de Flor and exterminate the Company in Adrianople while it attended a banquet organised by the Emperor.
 About 100 cavalry men and 1,000 infantrymen perished.

-After the murder of de Flor the local Byzantine population rose up against the Catalans in Constantinople and killed many of them, including at the main barracks.
+After the murder of Roger de Flor, the local Byzantine population rose up against the Catalans in Constantinople and killed many of them, including at the main barracks.
 Prince Michael ensured that as many as possible were killed before news reached the main force in Gallipoli.
-Some however escaped and carried the news of the massacre to Gallipoli after which the Catalans went on a killing spree of their own, killing all the local Byzantines.
-The memory of this devastation would last in the memory of the towns of the area for centuries, just as the monks of Mount Athos would prohibit the entrance of Catalan citizens until the year 2000.
+Some, however, escaped and carried the news of the massacre to Gallipoli after which the Catalans went on a spree of their own, killing all the local Byzantines.
+The devastation would last in the memory of the townspeople of the area for centuries, just as the monks of Mount Athos would prohibit the entrance of Catalan citizens until 2000.

 Siege of Gallipoli

-Byzantine troops, consisting of 14,000 cavalry men and 30,000 infantry, made up of Greeks, Alans and Turcopolos, surrounded Gallipoli.
-Berenguer d'Entença, the new leader of the company, being besieged, sent ambassadors to Sicily to ask for help.
+Byzantine troops, made up of Greeks, Alans and Turcopolos, surrounded Gallipoli.
+Berenguer d'Entença, the new leader of the Company was besieged and sent ambassadors to Sicily to ask for help.

 D'Entença planned a raid against Constantinople, first taking and looting the island of Propóntide and then departing for Recrea with 5 galleys, leaving in Gallipoli a garrison formed by 206 horsemen and 1,256 infantry, commanded by Ramon Muntaner (as captain of Gallipoli) and Bernat de Rocafort (as Seneschal).
-On the way back to Gallipoli d'Entença's fleet ran into a larger fleet of 18 Genoese ships.
+On the way back to Gallipoli, d'Entença's fleet ran into a larger fleet of 18 Genoese ships.
 D'Entança was welcomed aboard but then treacherously captured and taken to a Genoese stronghold in the area.
 He would later be released.

 The small force left in Gallipoli nevertheless agreed to defend the site and their honour to the death and bored holes in the remaining ships to ensure there was no escape.
-On 21 June 1305, they sallied forth to meet the Byzantine army and fought with such ferocity that they totally overwhelmed them, killing many thousands of the enemy for the loss of only a few men.
+On 21 June 1305, they sallied forth to meet the Byzantine Army and fought with such ferocity that they totally overwhelmed them and killed many thousands of the enemy for the loss of only a few men.